howl-editor/howl/site/source/doc/api/io/file.md

 The contents of the file.
 Provides an easy way of reading a file's content in one go.
 This is also writeable - assigning to this causes the file's content on disk to be replaced with the assigned value.

+### display_name

+The basename of the file, but with a trailing separator for directories.

 ### etag